sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

 title: Creating our first Packer template for installing CentOS 6.7 with vmtools
 ---

+This is the fourth in a series of posts on [using a Packer pipeline to generate Vagrant .box files](https://sdorsett.github.io/2015/12/22/pipeline-for-creating-packer-box-files/).

 In the last two posts we covered [installing a ESXi virtual machine for use with Packer](https://sdorsett.github.io/2015/12/23/installing-esxi-virtual-machine-for-packer-depolyment/) and [Setting up Packer, ovftool and Apache web server on a CentOS virtual machine](https://sdorsett.github.io/2015/12/24/installing-packer-and-ovftool-on-centos/).
 In this post we will be putting all this prep work to use in order to install a CentOS 6.7 image using Packer.

 Before we get started I would like to mentioned that many of the configuration files I am using have been influenced by or directly copied from the following github repositories: